Toxicology > Asan Preclinical Evaluation center for cancer therapeutiX

 Service example ( beagle dog toxicity evaluation)

-• Combined exploratory toxicity study of developed drugs using beagle dogs
+• Combined exploratory toxicity study in beagle dogs for drug development

-- A dose escalating study was conducted on one female and one male beagle dog each, and reflecting the results, the dose for the repeated administration test was set to 400 mg/kg.
+- A dose-escalation study was first conducted in one male and one female beagle dog.
+Based on the results, the dose for the repeated-dose study was set at 400 mg/kg.

-- Perform hematological tests and serum biochemical tests through blood collection, and perform toxicokinetic (TK) analysis.
+- Hematological and serum biochemical tests were performed through blood collection, and toxicokinetic (TK) analysis was conducted.

 Result

-- As a result of histopathological examination, lesions caused by the administered substance were observed in the liver, kidney, lung, and small intestine.
+- Organ histopathological examination results: Lesions caused by the drug were observed in the liver, kidneys, lungs, and small intestine.

-- As a result of the comet assay, no DNA damage caused by the drug was observed.
+- Comet assay results: No DNA damage caused by the drug was observed.

 Results of performing serum biochemical tests